WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 *What is the safest way to give other people access to the data on this system?*

-This document introduces a new access control mechanism for websites called **SmartAuth** that combines self-soverign technologies in a way that avoids previous pitfalls created by approaches such as [Access Control Lists](https://en.wikipedia.org/wiki/Access_control_list), [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control), and
+This document introduces a new access control mechanism for websites called **CapAuth** that combines self-soverign technologies in a way that avoids previous pitfalls created by approaches such as [Access Control Lists](https://en.wikipedia.org/wiki/Access_control_list), [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control), and